sandialabs/LVTM/README.md

 * Select multiple VIs and Abort

 ###How Do I Use It ?###
 During LabVIEW code development, invoke the LabVIEW Task Manager from your main "Tools" menu.
-Use the "App Instance" drop-down to select which of your loaded projects/targets to work with.
+Use the "App Instance" drop-down to select which of your loaded projects/targets you wish to debug.
 A tree diagram will show detailed information on all VIs in memory.
 You may interacting with single or multiple selected VIs at a time.

+####Helper Functions####
+There are helper functions available to assist with your debugging effort, and these are made available from the pallets [describe where].

+* ####Pause####
+The Pause function allows for initiating a pause from within any VI on some condition.
+Just drop this VI in a case structure after your custom probe condition evaluation.
+It will only work if the task manager is open.
+If the pause request is generated from a clone of a reentrant VI, it will pause all clones of that VI.
+* ####Cloned VIs####
+Asynchronously called reentrant VIs cannot normally be seen by the LabVIEW Task Manager, because they run in their own treads, independent of the rest of the project.
+This function remedies that problem.
+Just drop the "Cloned VIs" Functional Global VI into any asynchronously called reentrant VI, to force it to be seen by LabVIEW Task Manager.
+There is no need to drop this into a statically called reentrant VI, because these are already searched for by the tool.
+When the reentrant clone is created and run, it will add its name to this Functional Global.
+LabVIEW Task Manager will now display "All VIs in Memory" AND the ones in this FG.
+Leaving this FG in your VI, even when deploying your application, will not effect the performance; as it is merely an array of a few strings.

 ######Application authored by Ravi Beniwal, with code contributions from Aristos Queue, James Powell, Darren Nattinger, ohiofudu, and TimVargo.
 Packaged by TimVargo######